nathantim/amputee_gait_simulation/README.md

 7. If 'normal' simulation mode is selected, the simulation is visualized.
 If 'rapid-accelerator' mode is selected, the simulation can be animated using `animPost3D()`.
 8. Simulation data can be plotted using the `plotData()` function.

+## Optimizing the model

+1. Run the `setup_paths.m` script.
+2. Go to the folder for the model you wish to optimize.
+3. Open `optimize.m`
+4. Select the disired initial gains
+5. Check if the settings are as you wish in `setInnerOptSettings`
+6. Select which data you want to have plotted during optimization in `plotProgressOptimization`
+7. Run `optimize.m`

 ## Animating the data
-* animPost3D function.
-See the animPost3D function for all the options and specifics.
+* `animPost3D` function.
+See the `animPost3D` function for all the options and specifics.
 * Example of running animPost3D:
   * `animPost3D(simout(1).animData3D,'intact',false)`
     * Shows an animation of the simulated amputee model